talkjs/tutorials/how-to-add-chat-to-a-blazor-app-with-talkjs/how-to-add-chat-to-a-blazor-app-with-talkjs.md

 # Create User instances

-Still under `Home.razor`, we are going to create instances of the User class defined above.
+Still under `Home.razor` inside the `@code{}` code block, we are going to create instances of the User class defined above.
 After that, we are going to assign them to properties of the User type.
 These instances are hard-coded and we are assigning relevant user values to the
-`Id`, `Name`, `Email`, `PhotoUrl` and `Welcome message` properties of users.
+`Id`, `Name`, `Email`, `PhotoUrl` and `WelcomeMessage` properties of users.
 In a real application, these values would be assigned using data coming from a database.

 First, override the `OnInitializedAsync` Blazor component lifecycle method and define the relevant code to create user instances inside the method.
 The example code is shown below.